jasmith79/file_url/README.md

 # File URL

-Adds the ability to convert to/from file URLs to `std::path::PathBuf`
+Adds methods for dealing with file URLs to std::path structs in Rust.